TomasCDG/TomasCDG/README.md

      ..
 And more soon!

--Other Smaller hobbies: [CovidScraper](https://github.com/TomasCDG/covitracker), for practicing some web scraping from [Worlometers](https://www.worldometers.info/coronavirus/)
+-Other smaller hobbies: [CovidScraper](https://github.com/TomasCDG/covitracker), for practicing some web scraping from [Worlometers](https://www.worldometers.info/coronavirus/)

 - 💬 Ask me about **Python, ML, Deep Learning, time series, anything!**